 I consider a net worth statement to be a snapshot of your current financial picture, so when it comes time to draw from my RRSP and distribute the RESP to my kids, net worth will decrease accordingly.

-We bought our home in August 2011 and, even though the market has gone up, I’ve continued to list the value at purchase price.
-This year I’ve factored the basement renovation into the equation by increasing our home value by $25,000.
+We bought our home in August 2011 and, even though the market has gone up, continued to list its value at purchase price.
+Last year we factored our basement renovation into the equation by increasing our home value by $25,000.